o-Ian/deductive_logical_resolver/README.md

 ## How to use it
 1. Take a screenshot of the Shape Sudoku you want to solve.
-2. Place the screenshot in the 'gridRecognition/entireGrids/' folder.
+2. Place the screenshot in the 'gridRecognition/entireGrids/' folder, the application will automatically get the last screenshot placed into the folder to work with.
 3. Set the variable grid_size to the number of rows and columns in your Sudoku.
 4. Set the variable possible_elements_default with a list of all possible shapes in your Sudoku (these shapes must be recognizable by the software, see above).
 5. Run the main.py file.